LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

-InnoCube is a 3U CubeSat mission designed as a technology demonstrator for several innovative technologies and has successfully been launched on January 14, 2025 into a 520km sun-synchronous orbit.
+InnoCube is a 3U CubeSat mission designed as a technology demonstrator for several innovative technologies and has successfully been launched on January 14, 2025 into a 520~km sun-synchronous orbit.
 It has a mass of 4.2 kg and carries two main experiments: ``Skip The Harness'' (SKITH), a fully wireless data bus for intra-satellite communication and ``Fibre-Reinforced Spacecraft Wall for Storing Energy'' (Wall\#E), an experimental carbon fiber reinforced plastic solid-state battery.
-Secondary payloads include amateur radio payloads and the ``Experiment for Precise Orbit Determination'' (EPISODE) experiment, a software defined GNSS receiver.
-InnoCube is a collaborative effort between the Julius-Maximilians-Universität Würzburg and the Technische Universität Berlin~\cite{baumann2025innocube}.
-The InnoCube satellite is a 3U CubeSat with a mass of 4.2 kg.
-An overview of the spacecraft’s subsystems is provided in Figure~\ref{fig:innocube_overview}.
+Secondary payloads include amateur radio payloads and ``Experiment for Precise Orbit Determination'' (EPISODE), a software defined GNSS receiver.
+An overview of the spacecraft’s subsystems and structure is provided in Fig.~\ref{fig:innocube_overview}.
 The InnoCube project is funded by the German Federal Ministry for Economic Affairs and Energy (BMWE) under grant number (FKZ) 50RU2000.

-Communication with the ground station is established via a UHF operating in the 433 MHz amateur radio band.
-Electrical power is generated by four 3U solar panels mounted on the long sides of the satellite and is stored in a 12 Ah battery.

-On-board data handling is distributed across the satellite’s individual hardware nodes.
-The system is based on the Silicon Labs EFR32FG12 microcontroller, which features an ARM Cortex-M4 processor \cite{efr32fg12}.
-It integrates a 2.4 GHz RF front end that serves as the foundation for the wireless bus system Skip-the-Harness (SKITH).
-All spacecraft modules share this wireless data interface.
-Mission-critical bus functions are implemented within the PCDU, the COM node and the OBC node.
-These include power management, telemetry and telecommand functionality, as well as general bus operations.

-The Attitude Determination and Control System (ADCS) is housed within a dedicated sub-assembly (ADCS-Box).
-It comprises the cold-redundant ADCS mainboard (including gyro and magnetometer sensors), three magnetorquers with dual redundancy along all axes (ferrite-core coils) and three reaction wheels.
-Sun sensors mounted on the exterior of the satellite provide external sensing and are connected wirelessly to the ADCS mainboard.